Child care and early childhood education

 Our research expertise

-In the years before children start school and then over the primary school years, Australian families inevitably need to make child care arrangements (within family networks or outside of the family - child care centres).
-Working out child care arrangements can be a constant dilemma and struggle for parents.
+In the years before children start school and then over the primary school years, Australian families inevitably need to make child care arrangements (within family networks or outside of the family - in child care centres).
+Working out child care arrangements can be a struggle for parents.
 Child care is also valued for the developmental and social opportunities it gives children.
 Early child education (such as pre-school) is especially valued for these reasons and can be an alternative to child care for some families.
-In recent years the way families manage their work and child care arrangements has become a key research area for the Institute.

 AIFS research on child care arrangements has focused on: